-Coffee still had its ups and downs in America, with it initially being too expensive for most.
-But when the taverns near popular ports started buying beans, coffee’s popularity grew.
-It wasn’t until the advent of steam-powered ships and advancements in roasting and packaging—which helped improve the quality and flavor of coffee while reducing cost—that coffee became accessible to the lower classes.
+Coffee still had its ups and downs in America, initially too expensive for most.
+But coffee's popularity grew when the taverns near popular ports started buying beans.
+It wasn't until the advent of steam-powered ships and advancements in roasting and packaging—which helped improve the quality and flavor of coffee while reducing cost—that coffee became accessible to the lower classes.

 Then World War 2 happened.
-Companies started marketing cheap robusta beans in the form of “instant coffee” in conjunction with prompting coffee as a drink for convenience rather than enjoyment.
-Unfortunately, these campaigns worked and the American public developed the habit and perception that coffee should be cheap, fast and not flavorful.
+Companies started marketing cheap robusta beans as "instant coffee" in conjunction with prompting coffee as a drink for convenience rather than enjoyment.
+Unfortunately, these campaigns worked, and the American public developed the habit and perception that coffee should be cheap, fast, and not flavorful.
 Because these instant coffees were barely drinkable without adding more sugar and cream, Americans got used to drinking coffee this way.